 Silicon Carbide MOSFET Discretes

-650 V, 1200 V, and 1700 V CoolSiC™ MOSFET discretes ideally suited for hard- and resonant-switching topologies
+650 V up to 2000 V CoolSiC™ MOSFET discretes ideally suited for hard- and resonant-switching topologies

 Our range of 650 V CoolSiC™ MOSFETs offer optimized switching behaviors at high currents and low capacitances and are designed for a variety of industrial applications including, servers, telecom, motor drives, and more.
 The 1200 V MOSFET range is available for both industrial and automotive qualified applications, such as on-board charger/PFC, auxiliary inverters, and uninterruptible power supply (UPS).
-Lastly, the selection of 1700 V CoolSiC™ MOSFET is offered with flyback typology that can be used in energy storage systems, fast EV charging, power management (SMPS, and solutions for solar energy systems.
+The selection of 1700 V CoolSiC™ MOSFET is offered with flyback typology that can be used in energy storage systems, fast EV charging, power management (SMPS, and solutions for solar energy systems.
+Lastly, the 2000 V CoolSiC™ MOSFET offers increased power density and voltage margin, designated for high voltage applications such as fast EV charging, and solutions for solar energy systems.

 CoolSiC™ MOSFETs in discrete packages are ideally suited for both hard- and resonant-switching topologies like power factor correction (PFC) circuits, bi-directional topologies, and DC-DC converters or DC-AC inverters.
 An excellent immunity against unwanted parasitic turn-on effects creates a benchmark in low dynamic loss, even at zero volt turn-off voltage in bridge topologies.
 Our TO- and SMD offering comes also with Kelvin-source pins for optimized switching performance.